-The South African wine industry dates to 1652 when Jan Van Riebeck led the first Dutch settlers into Table Bay in Cape province.
-Riebeck founded a provisioning station for Dutch merchants traveling from Europe to the Far East.
-His company, the Dutch East India Company, settled in the western part of cape province, planting the first vineyards.
+The South African wine industry dates to 1652 when Jan Van Riebeeck led the first Dutch settlers into Table Bay in Cape Province.
+Riebeeck founded a provisioning station for Dutch merchants traveling from Europe to the Far East.
+His company, the Dutch East India Company, settled in the western part of Cape Province, planting the first vineyards.

-They brought cape grapes, originating in France, which produced the first wine in South Africa.
-Riebeck noted in his diary that the first grapes were pressed in the Cape in 1659.
-Riebeck, a surgeon, later became the first governor of Cape province.
+They brought grapevines from France, which produced the first wine in South Africa.
+Riebeeck noted in his diary that the first grapes were pressed in the Cape in 1659.
+Riebeeck, a surgeon, later became the first governor of the Cape Province.

 Figure 2: Green Grapes on Brown Wooden Stick by Tayler Kohler – Unsplash

 The early grapes planted in South Africa were of low quality, but their demand was nevertheless high due to the number of sailors docking at the bay.
 It was not until 1688, when French Huguenot refugees arrived in the settlement, that grape quality improved.
-The Huguenots introduced superior viticulture practices learned in their home country, France, and new grape varieties superior to cape grapes.
+The Huguenots introduced superior viticulture practices learned in their home country, France, and new superior grape varieties.
 As a result, winemaking improved in the region.
 Wine later grew, and South African wine made waves in the world market in the 18th and 19th centuries.

 Figure 3: Die Mas vineyard, Wine Route, Upington, Northern Cape, South Africa by South African Tourism – Flickr